-London's Open Spaces-Slumberers-Park Characteristics-The Bulbs -The Marble Arch Theologians-Kensington Gardens-The Little White Bird-Regent's Park-The Zoo-Sunday in London-Sally the Chimpanzee-Jumbo-London and Popular Songs-England under Elephantiasis-The Relief of the Adipose-The Seals and Sealions-Feeding-time Evolutions-A rival to Man-Lord's-Fragrant Memories-Dorset Square.
+London's Open Spaces-Slumberers-Park Characteristics-The Bulbs -The Marble Arch Theologians-Kensington Gardens-The Little White Bird-Regent's Park-The Zoo-Sunday in London-Sally the Chimpanzee-Jumbo-London and Popular Songs-England under Elephantiasis-The Relief of the Adipose-The Seals and Sea lions-Feeding-time Evolutions-A rival to Man-Lord's-Fragrant Memories-Dorset Square.

-FOR those who have to get there, London's finest open space-or "lung," as the leader writers say-is Hampstead Heath.
-But Hampstead Heath is a journey for special occasions: the Parks are at our doors-Hyde Park and Kensington Gardens, St. James's Park and Green Park, Regent's Park and Battersea Park.
+Park and Kensington Gardens, St. James's Park and Green Park, Regent's Park and Battersea Park.
 What London would be like without these tracts of greenery and such minor oases as the gardens of her squares one cannot think.
 In hot weather she is only just bearable as it is.
 (Once again I apply the word London to a very limited central area: for as a matter of fact there are scores of square miles of houses and streets in the East End that have no open space near them, Victoria Park having to suffice for an immense and over-crowded district, whereas the Westender may if he likes walk all the way from Kensington to Westminster under trees.)